 Our current credit-money is heavily centralized through the issuing process via commercial banks deposit insurance and central banking system

-- Weare now in the one extrem – in the highly centralized credit money creation.
-The blockchain technologies allows to move back to the roots – to the decentral credit money creation.
+- Weare now in the one extreme – in the highly centralized credit money creation.
+The blockchain technologies allow moving back to the roots – to the decentral credit money creation.